techidaily/site-fox-helps/source/_posts/2024-approved-15-ultimate-video-cameras-for-engaging-vlogs.md

 There are so many cameras for YouTube vlogging on the market.
 You can choose to use a mobile phone to a professional camera to record your vlog.
 But how to choose the right camera for your vlogging purpose?
 What makes a camera a good vlog camera.
 Well, we have illustrated the following 5 aspects that you should pay attention to when choose a YouTube Vlogging camera.
 Let’s check it:

 * **Image Quality:** It is recommended to choose camera that has Full HD recording capabilities or can go at least up to 1080p, to make your vlog look professional.
 But if your vlog channel focuses on [beauty & stylish](https://www.youtube.com/watch?v=Kh8ST6mPXeQ), [food](https://www.youtube.com/watch?v=g6J3u9KBkKc), [photography](https://www.youtube.com/watch?v=lCVEhmiPzO0) or [science experiment](https://www.youtube.com/watch?v=Rtka%5FQjtfcE), etc. that's especially demanding on video quality, you'd better look for 4K or "Ultra HD" cameras.
-* **Low Light Performance:** Most vloggers record videos indoor where the light is not perfect without professional[lighting equipment](https://www.youtube.com/watch?v=P6haG7lglKo).
+* **Low Light Performance:** Most vloggers record videos indoor where the light is not perfect without professional [lighting equipment](https://www.youtube.com/watch?v=P6haG7lglKo).
 And it's not always sunny when you shoot videos outdoor.
 * **Optical Image Stabilization:** As many of your activities are movements inspired so you definitely need a camera that supports Optical Image Stabilization.
 Shaky videos can be easily improved here.
 * **Audio:** If viewers are not able to hear your voice then they will not spend much time on your creation.So, prefer to choose a camera with high performance type audio recording.
 * **Flip Screen:** It makes your camera handy while maintaining stunning video quality.